 Maintenance and Repair

-It is hard to give a vague explanation of a landlord’s maintenance and repair duties as it will differ in every tenancy agreement.
+It is hard to give a brief explanation of a landlord’s maintenance and repair duties as it will differ in every tenancy agreement.
 Tenants are usually responsible for the general upkeep and maintenance of a rented property and in general any landlord responsibilities that are not mentioned in the lease will then fall upon the tenant.

 Landlords are usually responsible for any structural repairs to maintain a commercial property.
 This includes the exterior walls, foundations, flooring and the roof.
 Non-structural repairs like plumbing or air conditioning usually fall upon the tenant to get fixed unless stated otherwise in the lease or a maintenance fee is paid to the landlord.